gradesta/gradesta/SOLVE_THESE_PROBLEMS.md

 Finding other people's problems
 --------------------------------------

+There are [already companies](https://www.trackerintelligence.com/resources/procurement-news/how-do-i-find-private-sector-tenders/) that exist for the sole purpose of finding private sector public tenders.
+There are also companies who manage private sector public tenders [while taking a commission](https://www.nejremeslnici.cz/).
+But why don't you cut out the middle-man.

 GitHub lets you search by filename, so you can find all of the problems on github by searching for [SOLVExTHESExPROBLEMS/](https://github.com/search?q=filename%3A%22SOLVExTHESExPROBLEMS%2F%22).
 The `x`es are there because [GitHub does not support exact string search](https://stackoverflow.com/questions/26433561/how-to-search-on-github-to-get-exact-string-matches-including-special-character).

+Note: I've noticed that files don't show up in github's filename search immediately, perhaps this process can be improved a bit.

-[1] The idea that pricing is anything but a random game of psychology is obviously false for all non-commodity products.
+[1] The idea that pricing is anything but a game of psychology is obviously false for all non-commodity products.
 The buyer side idea here is to create markets and turn products into commodities.
-The question is, whether
+The question is, whether suppliers will engage with those who publish public tenders, or if they will continue to try to cold call at random instead.